In the evening we walked down to the Asiatique nightmarket using the same route as earlier in the day. (read about arriving at the Ramada Plaza)

 The entrance to Bangkok Asiatique had two large Chang elephants outside.

 I remembered some fountains being there also but perhaps they had moved them, as I could no longer see them.

 These fountains used to have coloured lights and were a good place to take photographs.

-We wandered around the Asiatique nightmarket stalls taking photos and looking at the various restaurant menus for something nice to eat.
+After taking photographs, we wandered around the Asiatique nightmarket stalls taking some more casual photos and looking at the various restaurant menus for something nice to eat.

 That is the great thing about a holiday, you can just saunter and relax and make a pleasant use of the time.